-Unlike the machine to which it's often compared, your body and its organs can regenerate on their own in response to injury, poisoning or other trauma.
-The degree to which this occurs varies from organ to organ; for example, liver tissue and skin possess remarkable regenerative abilities, and scientists continue to learn more about how, for example, keratinocytes in the epidermal skin layer proliferate in response to local damage.
+Bodies are often compared to machines, but unlike machines, your body and its organs can regenerate in response to injury, poisoning or other trauma.
+The degree to which this occurs varies from organ to organ; for example, liver tissue and skin possess remarkable regenerative abilities.
+Scientists continue to learn more about how, for example, keratinocytes in the epidermal skin layer proliferate in response to local damage.
 Your skin's regenerative capacity is critical given its role in serving as a protective barrier between your internal organs and an often hostile outside world.

 Your skin consists of three layers.
-The outermost of these is the epidermis, which consists chiefly of cells called keratinocytes; these form several layers of their own, and as keratinocytes grow and mature, they migrate from the bottom of the epidermis to the surface of the skin.
-The next layer, the dermis, lies beneath the epidermis and, thanks to its density of collagen and elastin fibers, is what gives your skin its real substance.
+The outermost of these is the epidermis, which consists chiefly of cells called keratinocytes.
+These cells form several layers of their own, and as keratinocytes grow and mature, they migrate from the bottom of the epidermis to the surface of the skin.
+The next layer, the dermis, lies beneath the epidermis.
+Thanks to its density of collagen and elastin fibers, the dermis is what gives your skin its real substance.
 Your skin's nerves and blood vessels course through the dermis.
-Finally, the even-deeper subcutis houses fat that serves as a fuel source as well as a cushion in the event of falls and other trauma.
+Finally, the even deeper subcutis houses fat that serves as a fuel source as well as a cushion in the event of falls and other trauma.
 Each of these layers is capable of regeneration, but the process differs from layer to layer.

 When something happens to disrupt the integrity of your skin to the extent that it has to regenerate, your body's immediate response is inflammation.
 White-blood cells leak out of local blood vessels into the wound, which could be a scrape, cut or burn.
-Next, various immune cells -- including T-cells, Langerhans cells and mast cells -- release chemicals called chemokines and cytokines.
+Next, various immune cells - including T-cells, Langerhans cells and mast cells - release chemicals called chemokines and cytokines.
 These substances draw other cells, such as macrophages, to the area.
-The result of this cascade is the release of nitric oxide and other substances that drive the initial stages of angiogenesis, or the creation of new blood vessels to replace any that were damaged in the precipitating incident.
+The result of this cascade is the release of nitric oxide and other substances that drive the initial stages of angiogenesis, which is the creation of new blood vessels to replace any that were damaged in the precipitating incident.